-The sample rough draft on the right shows you an example of just how much more work a rough draft can need, even a really solid first draft.
+The sample rough draft below shows you an example of just how much more work a rough draft can need, even a really solid first draft.
 Take a look at this example with notes a student wrote on her rough draft.
 Once you complete your own rough draft, you will want to engage in a revision and editing process that involves feedback, time, and diligence on your part.
 The steps that follow in this section of the Excelsior OWL will help!

 Rough Draft Example